Page updated 6th January 2024

 1956 - Globe Inn, Stanley W Cutting - Kelly's

 The Globe was lucky to survive the bombing of 1942, as Newtown was badly hit.
 Stan Cutting, who ran the house in the 1950s, along with his wife Jess, was a retired footballer who had been with Exeter City for 14 years; he moved on to run the Crown and Sceptre (City Gate).
-The Globe has wireless internet access, for those are desperate to surf the web, while drinking a pint.
-It also has live music with jazz, folk, country, blues and rock.
+The Globe closed in July 2019.

 Inn, Newtown during the 1950s.